Al McBean: Career statistics

 McBean was a decent hitting pitcher.
 He had three career home runs, one of which came in his second career at bat.
 He also hit a grand slam off the St. Louis Cardinals' Larry Jaster.

 Personal life

 On August 27, 1962, McBean married Olga Santos Negron of Playa de Ponce, whom he had met the previous winter, while pitching in the Puerto Rican Winter League.
 His Pirates roommate Roberto Clemente served as best man while the bride was given away by 42-year-old rookie reliever Diomedes Olivo.

 Upon retirement, McBean returned to the Virgin Islands, and joined the St. Thomas Housing, Parks & Recreation Department.
 Moving up to deputy commissioner, he chartered the Little League program & beautification projects.
-He also has a landscaping business.
+He also had a landscaping business.
 He also opened the Alvin McBean Recreation Complex on St. Thomas.

+McBean died on January 31, 2024, at the age of 85.